johnpapa/angular-styleguide/README.md

   - This way bindings are mirrored across the host object, primitive values cannot update alone using the revealing module pattern

       ![Factories Using "Above the Fold"](https://raw.githubusercontent.com/johnpapa/angularjs-styleguide/master/assets/above-the-fold-2.png)

+  - **Function Declarations to Hide Implementation Details**: Use function declarations to hide implementation details.
+Keep your acessible members of the factory up top.
+Point those to function declarations that appears later in the file.

+    *Why?*: Placing accessible members at the top makes it easy to read and helps you instantly identify which functions of the factory you can access externally.

+    *Why?*: Placing the implementation details of a function later in the file moves that complexity out of view so you can see the important stuff up top.

+    *Why?*: Function declaration are hoisted so there are no concerns over using a function before it is defined (as there would be with function expressions).

+    *Why?*: You never have to worry with function declarations that moving `var a` before `var b` will break your code because `a` depends on `b`.

+    *Why?*: Order is critical with function expressions

+    ```javascript
+    /**
+     * avoid
+     * Using function expressions
+     */
+     function dataservice($http, $location, $q, exception, logger) {
+        var isPrimed = false;
+        var primePromise;

+        var getAvengers = function() {
+          // implementation details go here
+        };

+        var getAvengerCount = function() {
+          // implementation details go here
+        };

+        var getAvengersCast = function() {
+          // implementation details go here
+        };

+        var prime = function() {
+          // implementation details go here
+        };

+        var ready = function(nextPromises) {
+          // implementation details go here
+        };

+        var service = {
+            getAvengersCast: getAvengersCast,
+            getAvengerCount: getAvengerCount,
+            getAvengers: getAvengers,
+            ready: ready
+        };

+        return service;
+    }
+    ```

+    ```javascript
+    /**
+     * recommended
+     * Using function declarations
+     * and accessible members up top.
+     */
+    function dataservice($http, $location, $q, exception, logger) {
+        var isPrimed = false;
+        var primePromise;

+        var service = {
+            getAvengersCast: getAvengersCast,
+            getAvengerCount: getAvengerCount,
+            getAvengers: getAvengers,
+            ready: ready
+        };

+        return service;

+        ////////////

+        function getAvengers() {
+          // implementation details go here
+        }

+        function getAvengerCount() {
+          // implementation details go here
+        }

+        function getAvengersCast() {
+          // implementation details go here
+        }

+        function prime() {
+          // implementation details go here
+        }

+        function ready(nextPromises) {
+          // implementation details go here
+        }
+    }
+    ```

 **[Back to top](#table-of-contents)**